CVs of technical experts- add here (5 replies)

 Testwood Lakes Sailability

 P.S.
 There are no "Daft Questions" so those who don't regard themselves as skilled in this arena should just ask away.
 The purpose of this Forum must surely be to provide suggestions and answers.
-Someone will respond sooner or late - if only to give a potential lead to "a man who knows".
+Someone will respond sooner or later - if only to give a potential lead to "a man who knows".

 Definitely, not an expert but can find my way around 12v electrics and sort the standard Liberty/Access kit, also basic electronics as my original training in audio/recording engineering.